• Skip to primary navigation

 How To Use Black Tea As The Best Way To Treat Sunburn

-Published: Jul 1, 2020 · Modified: Oct 5, 2022 by Mary Ann Rollano · 4 Comments I independently review every recommendation.
-May contain affiliate links.
+Published: Jul 1, 2020 · Modified: Oct 5, 2022 by Mary Ann Rollano · 4 Comments I independently review all recommendations.
+Some links may earn commissions to support this publication.

 Did you know you can treat sunburn with black tea?
 This simple home remedy can quickly remove the heat and pain of a stinging burn.
 Rich in polyphenols, tea treats sunburned skin.